-Want to defund the prison industrial complex, exploitative prison labor, and immigration detention centers?
-Prison Free Funds can help you find out if your money is invested in these economic systems of oppression and exploitation.
+Prison Free Funds can help you find out if your money is invested in private prisons, exploitative prison labor, and immigration detention centers.

 For-profit firms have flooded money into prison and detention center infrastructure and services, and have used industry associations to lobby for harsher policing and longer sentencing, even for non-violent offenders.
-Mass incarceration is a manifestation of racist policy, particularly devastating for poor communities, immigrants, people of color, and their families.
+Mass incarceration, a manifestation of racist policy, is particularly devastating for poor communities, immigrants, people of color, and their families.
 Inmates work for pennies per hour while their families pay exorbitant fees to keep them supplied with bare necessities.
-Powerful, private equity interests and corporations reap enormous profits from the militarization of the U.S.-Mexico border and the policing of immigration.
+Powerful private equity interests and corporations are deeply involved with the militarization of the U.S.-Mexico border and the policing of immigration.

-By using this free online tool and our prison industrial complex-free action toolkit, you will be able to harness your economic power to shift your hard-earned savings away from these systems and support the movement for true equality and liberation for all people.
+Using this free online tool and our action toolkit, you can harness your economic power to shift your savings away from these systems of oppression and exploitation.

 How to make your investments align with your values